-Analysis | ‘Do as I say not as I do’: Trump’s past tax rhetoric is cast in a whole new light
+Analysis | ‘Do as I say not as I do’: Blockbuster NYT report casts new light on Trump’s tax rhetoric

-He added earlier in the year, when he was still pledging to release his tax returns, that people were “going to be surprised at how little I pay.
+He said earlier in the year, when he was still pledging to release his tax returns, that people were “going to be surprised at how little I pay.
 I fight like hell not to pay a lot of tax.
-And you know, what?
+And you know what?
 Every politician probably does.”

 Trump has at times tried to argue that however much he might exploit the tax system, it merely shows how broken the system is.
-Whether that’s an argument voters buy after the Times’s report shows just how much Trump has sought to exploit that system, we’ll have to see.
+We’ll have to see whether that’s an argument voters accept after the Times’s report shows just how much Trump has sought to exploit that system.

-But in other ways, his avoidance of taxes — the Times reports Trump paid just $750 in federal income tax in both 2016 and 2017 and precisely zero in 10 out of the previous 15 years — flies in the face of his rhetoric and his claims about himself.
+But in other ways, his avoidance of taxes — the Times reports Trump paid just $750 in federal income tax in both 2016 and 2017 and precisely zero dollars in 10 out of the previous 15 years — flies in the face of his rhetoric and his claims about himself.

-After the report landed Sunday night, social media users pointed to a couple times Trump argued that his predecessor, Barack Obama, had paid too little in taxes.
+After the report landed Sunday night, social media users pointed to a couple of times Trump argued that his predecessor, Barack Obama, had paid too little in taxes.

 “@BarackObama who wants to raise all our taxes, only pays 20.5% on $790k salary.”
 Trump tweeted in April 2012.
 “Do as I say not as I do.”